-The findings from the 2022 survey showed a decrease in seagrass in comparison to the 2021 survey, as follows:
+The findings from the 2023 survey showed an increase in seagrass at all sites in comparison to the 2022 survey, as follows:

-- Seagrass was recorded at 58% of the Fisherman Island sites (n = 110), 60% of Manly sites (n = 75), 51% of Cleveland sites (n = 59) and 43% of Deception Bay sites (n = 60).
-The frequency of seagrass detections in 2021 was 75%, 81%, 69% and 47% of the sites at Fisherman Islands, Manly, Cleveland and Deception Bay respectively.
-A chi-square test of independence was performed to examine the relation between seagrass detections at each location (Fisherman Islands, Manly, Cleveland, Deception Bay) and year (2021, 2022).
-There was no significant association between time and locations (χ^2 (df = 1, N = 8) = 0.75, p=0.86), indicating temporal trends were consistent over the survey area (i.e. between control sites and Fisherman Islands). - Zostera muelleri dominated meadows were mainly located within the intertidal zone, extending from above LAT at the landward edge into shallow subtidal areas (-3.6 m LAT).
+- Seagrass was recorded at 62% of the Fisherman Island sites (n = 109), 84% of Manly sites (n = 75), 79% of Cleveland sites (n = 57) and 54% of Deception Bay sites (n = 60).
+The frequency of seagrass detections in 2022 was 58%, 60%, 51% and 43% of the sites at Fisherman Islands, Manly, Cleveland and Deception Bay respectively.
+A chi-square test of independence was performed to examine the relation between seagrass detections at each location (Fisherman Islands, Manly, Cleveland, Deception Bay) and year (2022, 2023).
+There was no significant association between time and locations (χ^2 (df = 3, N = 8) = 2.312, p = 0.510), indicating temporal trends were consistent over the survey area (i.e. between control sites and Fisherman Islands). - Zostera muelleri dominated meadows were mainly located within the intertidal zone, extending from above LAT at the landward edge into shallow subtidal areas (-3.6 m LAT).
 Intertidal meadows were compromised of mixed meadows of all four present species.
-Mixed meadows of Halophila were more common in subtidal areas. - Zostera muelleri was the most frequently recorded species in 2022, but the number of detects declined between 2021 and 2022 (Table 3.1). - Halodule uninervis was recorded at 16% of Fisherman Island sites in 2022, an increase from 7% of sites in 2021. - Isolated patches of H. ovalis and H. decipiens were recorded on exposed sandy shoals.
-Halophila frequency has been variable between years with a decrease in H. decipiens at Fisherman Island and Cleveland but relatively stable at other sites.
-While H. ovalis showed no consistent trends.
+Mixed meadows of Halophila were more common in subtidal areas, however, Zostera muelleri meadows had extended further into the subtidal area in the Fisherman Island site. - Halodule spinulosa was the most frequently recorded species in 2023 across all sites with the exception of Deception Bay, with the number of detects increasing amongst all sampled sites compared to 2022 (Table 3.1).
+Zostera muelleri was the most frequently recorded species at the Fisherman Island site. - Halodule uninervis was the least frequently detected species at all sites except Fisherman Islands and was recorded to be lower in all 2023 sites compared the previous year.